Environmental Protection Fund (EPF)

 is to be used to improve, protect, preserve, rehabilitate, restore or acquire properties listed on the State or National Registers

-nomination review at the State Review Board meeting of either June 14, 2012 or September 20, 2012, are eligible to apply for funding.
+nomination review at the State Board for Historic Preservation meeting of either June 11, 2015, or September 17, 2015, are eligible to apply.

 Questions about or proposals for listing on the State or National Register should be directed to the OPRHP National Register Unit at